soapyf/Ashguard-Rules/README.md

 - No infinite ammo weapons (this includes deployables)
 - No weapons designed to kill through obstacles that would typically stop them
 - Fully automatic raycast weapons are not allowed at this time
-- Burst fire raycast is allowed if it has no 'haze'
+- Burst fire raycast is allowed if it has no haze¹
 - No Sensor or Agent-list weapons.
 Exceptions to this rule are Flamethrowers & Explosives.
 You may also use them to create lock-on functions.
 Additional exceptions to the rule may be considered on a case-by-case basis.

 ## Explosives & AOE